 Since the time of Linnaeus, plants and animals have been categorized based on morphological similarities.
-With recent advances made in the understanding and sequencing of DNA, a new and more refined method of classifying the relationships of living organisms has come on to the scene.
+With recent advances made in the understanding and sequencing of DNA, a new and more refined method of classifying the relationships of living organisms has been added to the mix.
 Much of what has been taken for granted for the last few decades is being changed.
 One group that has been drastically overhauled are the North American asters.
 At one time there were roughly 180 species of North American flowering plants that found themselves in the genus Aster.
 Today, there is only one, Aster alpinus, which enjoys a circumboreal distribution.

 Because the concept of "Aster" was developed using an Old World species (Aster amellus), New World asters were not granted that distinction.
-The other New World species have shown to have their own unique evolutionary history and thus new genera were either assigned or created.
+The New World species have shown to have their own unique evolutionary history and thus new genera were either assigned or created.
 By far, the largest New World genus that came out of this revisions is Symphyotrichum.
 This houses many of our most familiar species including the New England aster (Symphyotrichum novae-angliae).
 Some of the other genera that absorbed New World aster include Baccharis, Archibaccharis, Ericameria, Solidago, and Machaeranthera, just to name a few.

 For some, this is all a bunch of silly name changes but for others this is the most important and dynamic form of natural science on the planet.
+Having a standard for naming organisms is a crucial component of understanding biodiversity.
+With a name, you can take the next step in getting to know and understand a beloved species.
 One thing to consider is that, as species are split and regrouped, often times what was thought to be one species turns out to be many.
-In the case of an organism that is threatened or endangered, a split like that can unveil a disastrous elevation into a far more dismal ranking.
+In the case of organisms which are threatened or endangered, a split like that can unveil a disastrous elevation into a far more dismal ranking.